novonordisk-research/ProcessOptimizer/examples/new_examples/new_examples.md

 3. "Good enough" found during initialisation
 4. batch vs. single opt.ask()
 5. Noise
+6. Narrow wells
-6. Explore vs. exploit (Gold Diggerson vs. Map Drawson)
+7. Explore vs. exploit (Gold Diggerson vs. Map Drawson)
-7. Plots (more about ALL of the plots)
+8. Plots (more about ALL of the plots)
-8. Uncertainty
+9. Uncertainty
-9. When to stop?
+10. When to stop?

 ## Categorical